dudewheresmycode/dynamojo/docs/README.md

 <a name="dynamojo.remove"></a>

 ### dynamojo.remove(table, id, callback)
-Get an item by primary id.
+Deletes an item by primary id.

 **Kind**: static method of <code>[dynamojo](#dynamojo)</code>